Revision 23-3; Effective July 1, 2023

 Medical Support — Health insurance that absent parents will be ordered to get for their children who receive Medicaid when it is available at reasonable cost.
 Available at reasonable cost is usually defined as being available through the employer.

 Migrant Farmworker Not in the Workstream — Farmworkers who travel to work in agriculture or a related industry during part of the year, but who are presently residing at their permanent residence or home base.

 Military Member — A person in the U.S. Armed Forces/Reserves (Army, Marine Corps, Navy, Air Force or Coast Guard), National Guard (Army, Marine Corps, Navy, Air Force, Coast Guard or Reserve Guard) or the State Military Forces/Texas State Guard.

 Modified Adjusted Gross Income (MAGI) Financial Eligibility — The result of a comparison between an applicant’s or recipient’s MAGI household income to the applicable Medicaid or Children's Health Insurance Program (CHIP) income limit based on the Federal Poverty Income Limit (FPIL) and the MAGI household size.

 Modified Adjusted Gross Income (MAGI) Household Composition — The people whose income and needs are considered when determining eligibility for an applicant or recipient for certain Medical Programs based on tax status, tax relationships, living arrangement, and family relationships.

 Modified Adjusted Gross Income (MAGI) Household Income — The sum of every person's MAGI individual income within an applicant’s or recipient’s MAGI household composition, that the standard MAGI disregard is subtracted from.

 Molar Pregnancy — Also known as hydatidiform mole, a molar pregnancy is considered a degenerating pregnancy.
 Conception occurs, but no fetus ever develops.
 A molar pregnancy is considered a normal pregnancy that terminates early because of miscarriage or abortion.

 Newborn Child — A child receiving Type Program (TP) 45, Medical Assistance for Newborn Children, because the child's mother was eligible for and received Medicaid coverage at time of the child's birth or whose mother was eligible for and received Medicaid coverage retroactively for the time of the child's birth.
-The newborn Medicaid coverage can continue through the month of the child's first birthday as long as the child continues to reside in Texas.
+The newborn Medicaid coverage can continue through the month of the child's first birthday if the child continues to live in Texas.